 More recent history shows that mules were common in Europe before the Renaissance and, while horses remained the preferred mount for heavily armored knights, mules were preferred by the nobility and clergy.
 Spain, Italy and France developed a flourishing mule breeding industry and by the mid-1700s the Spanish mules were considered the best in the world.
 Mules would be instrumental for the Conquistadores in their exploration of the American continent.

-It was not until the late 18th Century with the immigration of Spanish Mules that mules became a staple of the Americas.
+It was not until the late 18th Century that mules became a staple of the Americas.
 In 1785 General George Washington was presented one Spanish jack, named the “Royal Gift”, from King Charles III of Spain and began breeding the gifted jack to his mares.
 Washington was a student of agriculture and saw the potential for mules in the American landscape.
 In 1786, French General Lafayette sent former President Washington a jack and two jennies from the island of Malta.
 Washington then bred the Spanish jack, Royal Gift, to the Maltese jennies creating a bigger jack that in turn would produce larger and sturdier mules for use in agricultural endeavors.
 By 1799, the year of his death, his estate, Mt.
 Vernon, listed 58 mules on the property.
 George Washington, Thomas Jefferson and Henry Clay were just a few well known historical figures who recognized the value of the mule and continued to create better jack stock to breed with horses to make better mules.

 Mules in the American West